 We Work With You

-Taking the decision to contest a Will can be stressful and emotionally difficult but it is important to take legal advice as soon as possible.
-If you are considering contesting a Will contact one of our probate solicitors now for an initial discussion.
-Claims in respect of the provisions of an otherwise valid Will are time limited so early advice is essential.
+Whatever your personal circumstances, taking the decision to contest a Will can be stressful and emotionally difficult but it is important to take legal advice as soon as possible.
+For further advice on contesting a will, contact one of our specialist contentious probate solicitors today or call into your local office.